luta-wolf/SQL_piscine/Day03/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |
 | SQL Syntax Construction                        | `generate_series(...)`                                                                                              |
-| SQL Syntax Patten                        | Please use “insert-as-select” pattern
+| SQL Syntax Patten                        | Please use “insert-select” pattern
 `INSERT INTO ...
 SELECT ...`|
 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Patten                        | - Don’t use direct numbers for identifiers of Primary Key, and menu
 - Don’t use window functions like `ROW_NUMBER( )`
 - Don’t use atomic `INSERT` statements |

-Please register new orders from all persons for “greek pizza” on the 25th of February 2022.
+Please register new orders from all persons for “greek pizza” by 25th of February 2022.
 **Warning**: this exercise will probably be the cause  of changing data in the wrong way.
 Actually, you can restore the initial database model with data from the link in the “Rules of the day” section and replay script from Exercises 07 , 08 ,09 , 10 and 11.